Tumbleweed Tree

+Christmas decoration in Chandler, Arizona, U.S.

 The Tumbleweed Tree is a Christmas decoration made of tumbleweeds in the shape of a Christmas tree.
 Each year since 1957, the city of Chandler, Arizona, assembles the decoration, using over 1,000 tumbleweeds and 1,200 lights.
 It has been recognized in national publications, including as the best Christmas light display in Arizona according to Travel + Leisure.

 History

 Prior to 1957, the town of Chandler, Arizona, had decorated for Christmas with large strands of colored lights on its street lights.
 That year, Arizona Public Service replaced the street lights, and the new posts were not strong enough to hold the typical decorations.
 The town appointed a committee, which presented its findings in September 1957, particularly advocating for improved displays in the town's Chandler Park.
 Town decorator Earle Barnum shared the idea for a tree made of tumbleweeds, which he claimed to have based on a tree in his hometown of Elkhart, Indiana, made of pine branches.
 (However, an Elkhart official has since stated their city had no recorded tradition of a pine branch tree.)
 The first Tumbleweed Tree was completed on November 27 in the town square with help from several community service organizations and members of the local police and fire departments.

 At the time, media attention focused less on the tree and more on the town's new street light decorations, featuring eighty wreaths made from cotton bolls.
 Only about 2–3 years later, Chandler residents grew less excited about the wreaths and more about the tree.

 In 1969, a vandalism incident partially destroyed the Tumbleweed Tree.
 Starting the following year, the city began adding fire retardant to the tree.
 (That year, four attempts were made to set the tree on fire, but the new preventative measures proved effective.)
 Overall, the tree has burned at least seven times since its inception.

 The Tumbleweed Tree has gained national recognition from a few publications.
 In December 2013, National Geographic mentioned it in an article and comedian Cecily Strong mentioned the tree in a Weekend Update sketch on Saturday Night Live.
 Lifestyle magazine Travel + Leisure has named the tree the best Christmas light display in Arizona.